 Cleaning carpets can seem like an insurmountable task.
 What method and solution should you use?
 How often should you do it?
-All of these and more are all viable factors to think about.
+There’s a lot of conflicting advice out there for how to clean carpet.

 With some tips up your sleeve, you’ll be a carpet-cleaning master in no time.
 Jump right in with our how-to guide and feel confident as a result.